 Every MTR stop has a different color and vibe to it.

-I’ve seen some pretty cool collages of some of the stops put together like a rainbow and I really liked the idea.
+I’ve seen some pretty cool collages of some of the stops put together like a rainbow, and I liked the idea.

 Here is a short color guide: